Skip to main content

 Terminal

-We're expecting proper tests for each feature/bugfix you make.
-If you're not sure how to write tests for your feature/bugfix, please ask for help in the relevant GitHub issue page.
+We require tests for each feature or bug fix.
+If you’re unsure how to write tests for your changes, feel free to ask on the relevant GitHub issue page.

 📝 Contributing to the Documentation